Suitters/s-ixchg/README.md

 Sui transaction interchange specification

-THIS IS A WIP and open to constructive criticisms and ideas!
+While I put as much as I can to demonstrate **THIS IS A WIP** and open to constructive criticisms and ideas!
 Just post them in the Issues....

 ### What it is